RFA Sea Crusader: History

 Kawasaki Heavy Industries built MV Celestine at Sakaide shipyard, Japan in 1996.
 In October of that year the RFA took the newly built ship on a two-year charter from Oceanarrow (UK) Ltd as RFA Sea Crusader.
 She would be joined by RFA Sea Centurion in October 1998.
 The original intention was that Sea Crusader would be replaced by the charter of a new-build sister ship to Sea Centurion, but construction problems with the Sea Chieftain led to the charter of the Sea Crusader being extended until 1 March 2003.
+After RFA service the ship was renamed to MV Celestine (again).

 As of 2014 she is serving the Purfleet and Immingham routes to Zeebrugge for Cobelfret Ferries under a Belgian flag, homeported in Antwerp.

+As of 2026 she is actively sailing in the Persian Gulf as Jabal Ali 11 under the flag of St Kitts & Nevis.